lachlanA/eagle-to-kicad/README.md

 	* Eagle *LBR's*(any version of Eagel libs or size ) can be converted to KiCad lib/mod using eagle-lbr2kicad-1.0.ulp see
 	* [Eagle Lib conversion]( https://github.com/lachlanA/eagle-to-kicad-libs) for more details.
 	* Converts Via's to Pads, which helps with KiCad's flood fill, when Via's have no connections.
-	* Documnet fill's over SMD pad's on Eagle Layer 155,156
+	* Documents fill's over SMD pad's on Eagle Layer 155,156
-	* Document on layer's 150,152,153,154 of (Eagle) the unconnected Via's and tracks.
+	* Documents on layer's 150,152,153,154 of (Eagle) the unconnected Via's and tracks.
 	* The **[examples](https://github.com/lachlanA/eagle-to-kicad/tree/master/examples)** director contains a number of converted sch's/board's.

 * By using the following **ulp's**  a consistent link from the SCH to PCB is maintained so forward and backward net-list annotations work under KiCad!